 Can they count on their current laptop to make it through the year?
 Students still using an older high school laptop may be overdue for an upgrade.
 A new laptop or tablet could be in order for Christmas or Chanukah, or a backup hard drive or new charger.

 Winter break is a perfect time to assess your student’s bank balance.
 Together, look at how much money they spent each month this past fall, and on what.
 Did they stick to their budget?

 In general, do they appear to have enough spending money to cover food outside the meal plan, toiletries, clothes and school supplies?
-What about extra expenses like going out to eat with friends or to the movies?
+What about extra expenses like going out to eat or an occasional off-campus activity or trip?

-If they’re not making ends meet, or if they have a goal to save up funds for something big like a spring break trip, major adjustments may be needed.
+If they’re not making ends meet, or if they have a goal to save up funds for something big, major adjustments may be needed.
 Sometimes just a little belt tightening is in order and they may recognize that they’re spending too much on coffee and snacks.

 Our budgeting worksheet might be exactly what you and your student need to realign your financial expectations and stay on budget for the rest of the school year.